 What is a purchase order vs. invoice?

-They are both documents used in the procurement process, but they serve different purposes.
+They are both documents used in the procurement process but serve different purposes.

 Former is a document used to purchase goods or services from a supplier.
 It is an integral part of the procurement process and can be used in business-to-business and business-to-consumer transactions.